theantidoteftc/MaskStrainRelievers/README.md

 PLA or PETG

 ## Changelog
+##### Version 9 (04/12/2020)

+Based on local feedback, the thickness of the model has increased by 0.3mm (equal to one layer).
+Due to the variability in printers and filament flexibilities, there is now a Thicker and Thinner option for you to pick and choose what works best for you.
+I recommend printing both files and testing the flexibility of both before choosing a certain file.
+STLs are included as usual, and 3MFs designed specifically for the Ender 3 are now included, making stuff easier on the manufacturing side.
+Happy printing!

 ##### Version 7 (04/10/2020)

 Prongs are now more rounded at the end and fillets have a greater radius to decrease the chance of the prongs catching in hair.